Achyut-sudo/FrontalLobe/NueralNetwork.md

 ```
 ***
 ## linear
-applies sigmoid activation to mambers of parameter 'layer' and returns it
+applies linear activation to mambers of parameter 'layer' and returns it
 Example
 ```
 ```